 Is your kindness taken for weakness?
 How can you get others to stop behaviors that are controlling, manipulative, or dominating – without adopting those behaviors yourself?
-Join us for this special 2-hour online event full of skills and concepts to help you confidently engage in interpersonal encounters with dominating approaches, while remaining firmly in an ethos of partnership.
+The Strong Kindness workshop provides a wealth of skills and concepts to help you confidently engage in interpersonal encounters with dominating approaches, while remaining firmly in an ethos of partnership.

-The Center for Partnership Studies is delighted to be teaming with pro-social behavior practitioner, Zuzana Žilková starting Saturday, July 29, 2017 for Strong Kindness: Practicing Skillful Responses to Dominating Behavior.
+The Center for Partnership Studies is delighted to be teaming with pro-social behavior practitioner, Zuzana Žilková this summer for Strong Kindness: Practicing Skillful Responses to Dominating Behavior.

 Strong Kindness: Practicing Skillful Responses to Dominating Behavior